kyprizel/nginx_ocsp_proxy-module/README.md

 **nginx_ocsp_proxy-module** - module for OCSP request and response processing designed to allow response caching using [srcache-nginx-module](https://github.com/agentzh/srcache-nginx-module) and [memc-nginx-module](https://github.com/agentzh/memc-nginx-module).
+If you want to use standart caching mechanisms module could help you rewrite POST OCSP requests to GET.

 Status
 ======